ExchangeUnion/docs/Market Maker Guide.md

 * **Custom**: If you are using a different device or a cloud VPS:
   * Check the hardware requirements for the different networks and modes above
   * The full setup requires a SSD for geth being able to sync.
 For the light setup, a regular HDD/SD card is fine.
-  * If you are using a VPS for testnet or mainnet, you can switch to 2 cores & 8 GB RAM after initial sync.
+  * If you are using a VPS for testnet or mainnet, you can switch to 2 cores & 4 GB RAM after initial sync, given you use the default `dbcache = 256` for geth.
   * We support `amd64` (also called `x86`/`x64`) and `arm64` (also called `aarch64`/`armv8`), which should cover most devices and services.
-  * Our `arm64` docker images include a special tweak for geth to make the full setup possible on `arm64` devices with only 4GB of RAM, like the Pi4.

 ## Software

 * Linux or macOS.
 [Windows WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install) support is currently experimental and not tested regularly.
-This guides was written using ubuntu 18.04.
+This guide was written using ubuntu 18.04.

 * Docker >= 18.09.
 Check with `docker --version`.
 If you do not have docker installed yet, follow the official [install instructions](https://docs.docker.com/install/).
 Also make sure that the current user can run docker (without adding `sudo`).
 Test with `docker run hello-world`.
 If this fails, [follow these instructions](https://docs.docker.com/install/linux/linux-postinstall/).